graceoko/stroke-supervision-tracking-dashboard/README.md

 - Guideline compliance checks
 - Data quality flagging for audit and reporting purposes

-The system architecture integrates SQL Server as the backend, Microsoft Access as the front-end interface for clinical staff, and Power BI for executive and compliance dashboards.
+SQL Server served as the centralized relational database.
+Microsoft Access was used for data entry and query execution, while Power BI provided interactive dashboards for compliance monitoring and trend analysis.

+## Data Source & Preparation
+The dataset used in this project was fictitious and generated using AI to simulate realistic stroke encounters while avoiding the use of real patient data or PHI.
+Data cleaning and preprocessing were performed to ensure relational integrity and compatibility across SQL Server, Access, and Power BI.

 ## My Role & Contributions
-- Contributed to database design and business rule definition
-- Assisted with ERD development and schema refinement
+- Generated a synthetic stroke dataset using ChatGPT
+- Cleaned and preprocessed data for SQL ingestion
-- Supported query development for stroke encounters and guideline compliance
+- Collaborated on SQL schema development and queries
-- Participated in dashboard design and interpretation of trends
+- Worked with a teammate to connect SQL Server to Power BI
-- Co-authored final project documentation and presented findings
+- Contributed to documentation and final project presentation

 ## Key Outcomes
-- Delivered a functional end-to-end stroke tracking system
+- Designed a relational database supporting stroke encounter tracking
+- Built SQL queries for compliance and encounter reporting
+- Developed a Power BI dashboard for clinical and quality insights
-- Demonstrated integration of unfamiliar tools under time constraints
+- Successfully integrated unfamiliar tools under time constraints

-- Identified system limitations and proposed scalable future enhancements
-- Strengthened collaboration, problem-solving, and technical communication skills
+## Limitations & Future Enhancements
+- Scalability limitations of Microsoft Access
+- No direct EHR integration
+- Future work could include automated EHR ingestion and web-based interfaces
 ## Limitations & Future Work
 - Scalability constraints of Microsoft Access for high-volume data
 - Lack of direct EHR integration